-The "Confirm" and "Decline" Options tabs on your Form Builder is where you can:
+The "Confirm" and "Decline" Options tabs on the 'Composer' tab on your Form Builder is where you can:

 Define your response submission messages